tmikeschu/clinc-bizlo/README.md

-# clinc-fp-wrapper
+# Clinc Bizlo

-A business logic layer for a basic clinc ai version
+A business logic layer for a basic [Clinc](https://clinc.com) integration.

-"Hey!
-Can you wrap array's reduce?"

-"Sure, what are its arguments?"

-"It takes a reducer and an initial value"

-"Great, here you go:
-`const reduce = reducer => initialValue => coll =>
-  coll.reduce(reducer, initialValue)`"
+## Finance

+"How much do I have in checking?"

+"$200"

+"Can I transfer $50 from there to savings?"

+"Transfer $50 from checking to savings, right?"

+"Yes."

+"Great!
+Transfer successful."